run-ai/docs/docs/admin/researcher-setup/cli-install.md

 The Run:AI Command-line Interface (CLI) is __one__ of the ways for a Researcher to send deep learning workloads, acquire GPU-based containers, list jobs, etc.

 The instructions below will guide you through the process of installing the CLI.

-!!!
-Note
 The Run:AI CLI runs on Mac and Linux.
 You can run the CLI on Windows by using Docker for Windows.
 See the end of this document.

 ## Prerequisites